TheAlphaSchoolSystemPTYLTD/data-upload-utility/setEmployeeDataUploadUtility.md

 	**Conditional:**

 	`add1_text [string]` - Address Line 1.
-Where Payroll is enabled, if supplied length must be between 1 and 30 Characters
+Required if Payroll is enabled and it is an Australian School.
+If supplied length must be between 1 and 30 Characters.

 	`city_text [string]` - City.
-Where Payroll is enabled, if supplied length must be between 1 and 20 Characters
+Required if Payroll is enabled and it is an Australian School, if supplied length must be between 1 and 20 Characters.

 	`state_text [string]` - State text.
-Required if post_code or country_text is present.
+Required if post_code or country_text/country_code is present.
+	                        If supplied length must be between 1 and 3 Characters.
-							Where Payroll is enabled this field is required and valid values are 'QLD, NSW, VIC, TAS, SA, WA, NT, ACT, OTH'
+							Where Payroll is enabled and it is an Australian School and Single Touch Payroll is not enabled, this field is required and valid values are 'QLD, NSW, VIC, TAS, SA, WA, NT, ACT, OTH'
+							Where Single Touch Payroll is enabled, if Country is not specified this field is required and valid values are 'QLD, NSW, VIC, TAS, SA, WA, NT, ACT, AAT', otherwise if Country is not empty this field must be empty

 	`post_code [string]` - Post Code.
-Required if state_text or country_text is present.
+Required if state_text or country_text/country_code is present.
+	                       If supplied length must be between 1 and 10 Characters.
+						   Where Payroll is enabled and it is an Australian School and Single Touch Payroll is not enabled, this field is required and this value must be '9999' if state_code = 'OTH'
-						   Where Payroll is enabled, this field is required and length must be between 1 and 10 Characters.
-Where state_code = 'OTH', this value must be '9999'
+						   Where Single Touch Payroll is enabled, if Country is not specified this field is required and must be a numeric value in the range 0200 to 9999, otherwise if Country is not empty this field must be empty

 	`country_text [string]` - Country.
 Required if state_text or post_code is present.
+							  If supplied length must be between 1 and 20 Characters.
+							  This field will only be available when Single Touch Payroll is not enabled.
-							  Where Payroll is enabled: where state_code = 'OTH' this field is required.
+							  Where Payroll is enabled and it is an Australian School: where state_code = 'OTH' this field is required.
-							  Where Payroll is enabled: where state_code != 'OTH' this field is required but must be empty.
+							  Where Payroll is enabled and it is an Australian School: where state_code != 'OTH' this field is required but must be empty.

+	`country_code [string]` - Country.
+Required if state_text or post_code is present.
+							  If supplied length must be between 1 and 2 Characters.
+							  This field will only be available when Single Touch Payroll is enabled.
+							  Where State text is empty, this field is required and must be a valid country code.

 	`mob_phone [string]` - Mobile Phone.
 Required if sms_flg is present.
 Where sms_flg = 'Y' the length must be between 1 and 10